Computes the public key \( pk = (n, e) \):

 He then sends the ciphertext \( c \) to Alice.

-Because Alice know the value of \( e \) and \( \phi(n) \) she can easily compute the secret decryption exponent \( d \) with the extended Euclidean algorithm.
+Because Alice knows the values of \( e \) and \( \phi(n) \), she can easily compute the secret decryption exponent \( d \) using the extended Euclidean algorithm.

 Alice uses her secret key \( sk = (n, d) \) to decrypt the received ciphertext \( c \) from Bob.